rjrodger/zig/README.md

 ```

-Look ma, no callbacks!
-Nice and
-linear down the page.
+Nice and linear down the page.

 ```js
 var zig = require('..')